 Metro Trains Melbourne

 Metro runs and maintains Melbourne’s busy metropolitan rail network.
 Staff are engaged in activities that include station operations, train driving, project delivery, corporate management and the ongoing maintenance of rolling stock, signals and electrical infrastructure.
 Metro established Metro Academy as a centralised learning and development department, committed to aligning job-specific training with the vocational education sector.
-Metro Academy is dedicated to providing innovative development solutions that attract, inspire and grow its people and believes that a competent workforce is critical to maintaining the safety of its employees and that of the travelling public.
+Metro Academy is dedicated to providing innovative development solutions that attract, inspire and grow its people and believe that a competent workforce is critical to maintaining the safety of its employees and that of the travelling public.

 Metro Trains Melbourne was named Australian Large Employer of the Year at the 2016 Australian Training Awards.